HernandezJuan8/HernandezJuan8/README.md

 - 👋 Hi, I’m Juan @HernandezJuan8
 - 👀 I’m interested in ...
-AI,game programming and computer graphics
+AI ,Cybersecurity ,and graphics
 - 🌱 I’m currently learning ...
 Copmuter Science in School
 - 💞️ I’m looking to collaborate on ... any cool projects to become a better student and learn new things
 - 📫 How to reach me ... email me hernandez.juan8@outlook.com